-Several DNA helicases - enzymes that unwind duplex DNA - have been implicated in important anti-crossover functions:
+Several DNA helicases - enzymes that unwind DNA helices - have been implicated in important anti-crossover functions:

 Biallelic mutations in BLM cause in Bloom syndrome.
 Clinical features of this disorder include small size and elevated incidence of a broad range of cancers.
 The predominant cellular feature is increased crossovers between sister chromatids, homologous chromosomes, and heterolgous chromosomes.